hse-project/hse-project.github.io/v2/docs/dev/concepts.md

 whose initial bytes match the filter.

 !!! tip
-    Cursors deliver **significantly** greater performance when used with KVS storing segmented keys, **and** where a filter is specified with a length *equal to or greater than* the key prefix length.
+    Cursors deliver **significantly** greater performance when used with a KVS storing segmented keys, **and** where a filter is specified with a length *equal to or greater than* the key prefix length for that KVS.
     To the degree practical, you should structure applications to avoid using cursors outside of this use case.
 Furthermore, you should always use get operations instead of cursor seeks when iteration is not required.